Archive for August 2024

 The Transparency Act – ethical and transparent supply chains

-The Norwegian Transparency Act aims to promote corporate transparency, and respect for human rights and desent working concitions throughout the supply chain.
+The Norwegian Transparency Act aims to promote corporate transparency, and respect for human rights and decent working conditions throughout the supply chain.

 How we work with the Transparency Act